-THE EURO For example the minimum guarantee period for consumer products such as electronic goods is now 2 years.
-EU rules have significantly reduced the mobile phone costs (more than 90 % since 2007) by capping prices.
-Roaming charges were abolished in 2017, which means that when using your phone abroad. you now pay the same as vou do at home.
+When you go shopping in the EU, including online, you are protected by all sorts of laws.
+For example the minimum guarantee period for consumer products such as electronic goods is 2 years.
+EU rules have significantly reduced the mobile phone costs (more than 90% since 2007) by capping prices.
+Roaming charges were abolished in 2017, which means that when using your phone abroad, you pay the same as you do at home.

-CONSUMER RIGHTS AND COMPLAINTS The EU has some of the highest food safety standards in the world.
+The EU has some of the highest food safety standards in the world.
 FU citizens therefore benefit from high-quality, appropriately labelled and safe food.
 It has put in place compulsory checks throughout the agri-food chain to ensure that plants and animals are healthy, that food and animal feed is safe, and that products are correctly labelled.
 Many more regulations exist to protect European consumers.